opendocsg/slw-judgments-backfill/2014_SGHC_248/report.md

 59     It is pertinent to set out the characteristics of the marriage for the purpose of dividing the other matrimonial asset of the parties.
 This was a marriage of about seven years.
 However I disagree with the parties when they characterised the marriage first as one in which the wife was a homemaker and second as a childless one.

 60     First, the wife was not a homemaker.
 In _Matrimonial Asset Division_ , it is clear that the author’s classification was based on whether the wife was a _full-time homemaker_ or was not one.
-Similarly, the cases which were classified as “Marriage under 10 years – Working couple with children”, _viz TV v TW_ [2007] SGHC 113, _ALJ v ALK_ [2010] SGHC 255 and _YG v YH_ [2008] SGHC 166 show that all the wives were working _to some extent_ , even if their financial earning power was far less than the husband.
+Similarly, the cases which were classified as “Marriage under 10 years – Working couple with children”, _viz TV v TW_ <span class="citation">[2007] SGHC 113</span>, _ALJ v ALK_ <span class="citation">[2010] SGHC 255</span> and _YG v YH_ <span class="citation">[2008] SGHC 166</span> show that all the wives were working _to some extent_ , even if their financial earning power was far less than the husband.
 Given that the wife was working for four years out of a seven year marriage, it is my view that the wife would be more appropriately treated as a working mother with a child in a short marriage of under 10 years and not a homemaker (see para 94 of _Matrimonial Asset Division_ ).

 61     Second, the parties also made submissions on the common basis that the marriage was a childless one.
 This is erroneous as the wife has a child from her previous marriage and he stayed with them.
 The child thus fell within the definition of s 92 of the WC, which sets out the definition of a “child of the marriage” as follows: